 OurVeterans.NYC - We've pivoted from listing in-person events to listing as many digital events as possible that are relevant to the NYC Metro area veterans community.
 Please connect with the many veteran-serving and civic organizations who want to connect with you!
 Have an event?
 Send it to OurVeterans@nycveteransalliance.org

 Enjoy NYC's Culture Online - Many of NYC's cultural institutions are offering programming free online.
-Just a few to get you started: 92nd St Y, New York Public Library, Metropolitan Opera, Broadway shows, Lincoln Center, Asia Society, Intrepid Sea, Air & Space Museum, and more tbd!
+Just a few to get you started: 92nd St Y, New York Public Library, Metropolitan Opera, Broadway shows, Lincoln Center, Asia Society, Intrepid Sea, Air & Space Museum, and more in this great listing at CURBED.

 Have resources to add?
 Send them to email@example.com - we're in this together!